Bill Parcells: First retirement

-New England Patriots (1993−1996)
+New England Patriots (1993–1996)

-After a two-year hiatus, Parcells returned to the NFL in 1993 as the head coach for the struggling New England Patriots, who were fresh off of a 2–14 record.
-Within two years, he coached the team to a 10–6 record and its first playoff game in eight years.
+After a two-year hiatus, Parcells returned to the NFL in 1993 as the head coach for the struggling New England Patriots, who were fresh off of a 2–14 record in 1992.
+Within two years, he coached the team to a 10–6 record in 1994 and its first playoff game in eight years.
 In 1996, he guided the Patriots to their first division title in 11 years, and only the second and third home playoff games in franchise history.
 The Patriots went all the way to Super Bowl XXXI, but lost to the Green Bay Packers, 35–21, in New Orleans.

 Parcells left the Patriots after disagreements with owner Robert Kraft, who had bought the team in early 1994, after Parcells' first year as head coach.
 Parcells had effectively been the team's general manager since arriving in New England, but felt Kraft would not allow him enough input in player personnel decisions.
 Upon his departure, Parcells famously stated: "They want you to cook the dinner; at least they ought to let you shop for some of the groceries.
 Okay?"
-This was mainly in reference to an incident in the Patriots' war room during the 1996 Draft.
+This was mainly in reference to an incident in the Patriots' war room during the 1996 draft.
 Parcells wanted to draft defensive end Tony Brackens with their first-round choice, but was vetoed by Kraft.
 They ultimately selected Ohio State wide receiver Terry Glenn.

-New York Jets (1997−1999)
+New York Jets (1997–1999)

 Although Parcells had decided to leave New England, his contract did not allow him to coach anywhere else.

+The Giants seriously considered offering him his old job as head coach of their organization, but in a dramatic behind-the-scenes event ended up offering the job to Jim Fassel instead.

 The New York Jets sought Parcells as head coach and general manager after a 4–28 record under Rich Kotite.
 To circumvent Parcells' contractual obligations, the Jets hired Bill Belichick (then the No. 1 assistant to Parcells) as the Jets coach, and then hired Parcells in an "advisory" role.
 New England threatened legal action against Parcells and the Jets, but NFL Commissioner Paul Tagliabue brokered a deal between the two sides, with New England releasing Parcells from his contract and the Jets giving New England a third- and fourth-round pick that year, a second-round pick the next year and a first-round draft choice the year after that.
 Jets owner Leon Hess gave Parcells complete control over football operations, the main sticking point in his dispute with Kraft.